ibnuhafidzh/cveditornetcore6mvcdapper/README.md

 ## Run the visual studio project
-oke here's the final step after you created the database "cveditor" and table "data" please open visual studio project and run the project. here's the step by step
+oke here's the final step after you created the database "cveditor" and table "data" please open visual studio project and run the project. btw don't forget to download this visual studio project if you don't know how to download just follow the section "Download The Visual Studio Project from github" here's the step by step
 1. go to your path download of this project and find and double click the filename "cveditornetcore6mvcdapper.sln"
 ![cveditornetcore6mvcdapper-runproject-solution](ImagesReadme/runcveditornetcore6mvcdapper.png)